regmi-saugat/ML_Algorithms/Linear Regression/README.md

 ### Gradient Descent
 Gradient Descent is an optimization algorithm for finding a local minimum of a differentiable function.
 Gradient descent is simply used in machine learning to find the values of a function's parameters (coefficients) that minimize a cost function as far as possible.

+# Pros/Cons Multiple Linear Regression

+### Pros
+- Easy to implement, theory is not complex, low computational power compared to other algorithms.
+- Perfect for linearly seperable datasets.
+- Easy to interpret coefficients for analysis.

+### Cons
+- Unlikely in the real world to have perfectly linearly separable datasets, model often underfits in real-word scenarios or is outperformed by other ML and Deep Learning algorithms.